sp4wn-owner/Spawn/README.md

 - Near real-time sub-second latency
     &nbsp;&nbsp;&nbsp;&nbsp;- Teleoperate robots with minimal delay.

+- Public/private access
+    &nbsp;&nbsp;&nbsp;&nbsp;- Share your robot with the world or make it private so that only those with your secret code can access it.

 - Charge for access to your robot (tokens/min)
     &nbsp;&nbsp;&nbsp;&nbsp;- i.e. Peer A sets the number of tokens per minute for their robot.
 Peer B is charged the rate/min every minute until they disconnect.
 Turn telepresence robots into income-generating assets.